Expert Insights: LinkedIn Jobs on the Rise 2023

 Remote job availability: 27.9%

-A Chief Growth Officer is typically an interesting blend between sales and marketing, having commercial responsibilities but rarely leading a team.
-Companies tend to start looking for a Chief Growth Officer if their engagement model allows them to sell digitally or if they have an open-source product which is strongly influenced by the brand.
+A Chief Growth Officer is typically an interesting blend of sales and marketing.
+They have commercial responsibilities but rarely lead a team.
+Companies tend to start looking for a Chief Growth Officer if their engagement model allows them to sell digitally or if they have an open-source product that is strongly influenced by the brand.

-Competition for Chief Growth Officer’s is reasonably high due to their rarity, but they are essential to businesses that want to action their growth plans.
+Due to their rarity, competition for Chief Growth Officers is reasonably high, but they are essential to businesses that want to implement their growth plans.
 Businesses that are digitally focused and have hybrid sales and marketing growth may find it easier to hire a CGO than businesses outside this sector.

 Businesses need to think carefully about their primary route to market so they can find the right person to accelerate their growth.
-It may be better for someone looking for a step up that has done a hybrid role of marketing and sales, rather than trying to make a marketing OR revenue leader work in the role.
-From my experience in hiring CGOs, the usual path to hire is finding a revenue leader who can adapt and embrace different route to market strategies, whilst complimenting the leadership team
+It may be better for someone looking for a step-up who has done a hybrid marketing and sales role rather than trying to make a marketing OR revenue leader work in the role.
+From my experience in hiring CGOs, the usual path to hire is finding a revenue leader who can adapt and embrace different route-to-market strategies whilst complimenting the leadership team

 — Steve Farr, Oakstone International Divisional Director